qbmet-software/qbmet-software/documentation/meeting_notes/meeting_05.md

 ---
 ## 2. Work on Projects
+Today we worked on two of our projects.
+Colin and Alex were cooking on the digital twin
 ### Digital Twin Project
 Validate state estimation by creating a digital twin of the lower body exoskeleton.
 Create a double pendulum model per set of legs and have the pendulum angles be interpreted from MPU readings.
 (Can you do two MPUs?)